scottgonzalez/widget-factory-docs/how-jquery-ui-works.md

 	});

 Each event has a corresponding callback, which is exposed as an option.
-We could hook into progressbar's `change` callback instead of binding to the `progressbarchange` event, if we wanted to.
+We can hook into progressbar's `change` callback instead of binding to the `progressbarchange` event, if we wanted to.

 	$( "#elem" ).progressbar({
 		change: function() {